According to the U.S. Department of Health & Human Services:

 - There are existing treatments and interventions for depression.

-- In 2011/2012, 1 out of 5 adolescence (ages 12-19) were considered obsese.
-Being overweight can increase health problems and may contribute to type 2 diabetes, high cholesterol, asthma, and cardiovascular disease.
+- In 2017, 15% adolescents had obesity.
+Having obesity can increase health problems and may contribute to type 2 diabetes, high cholesterol, asthma, and cardiovascular disease.

 - In 2017, 40% of high school students reported engaging in sexual intercourse.

-The American Academy of Pediatrics guidelines it recommends that adolescents conduct an annual visit with screening and anticipatory guidance for health-related behaviors.
-The Adolescent Health Program provides services for individuals between the ages of 11 and 21 that come in for a comprehensive yearly wellness visit in Teen & Adult Services.
+The American Academy of Pediatrics guidelines recommend that adolescents conduct an annual visit with screening and anticipatory guidance for health-related behaviors.
+The Adolescent Health Program provides services for individuals between the ages of 11 and 21 years that come in for a comprehensive yearly wellness visit in Teen & Adult Services.
 The wellness visits include:

 - STD/ HIV testing

-At the end of the wellness visit, the patient meets with a case manager to review the depression and substance use screenings.
-The case manager is able to make referrals to other services, on behalf of the patient, if needed .
-The case manager will also discuss the following with the patient:
+After seeing a nurse, the patient meets with a care coordinator to review the depression and substance use screenings.
+The care coordinator is able to make referrals to other services, on behalf of the patient, if necessary.
+As needed, the care coordinator will also discuss the following with the patient:

 - How to make/ keep a doctor’s appointment